Yagavi1994/Memories-API/README.md

 ## Overview

 The **Memories API** is built with Django Rest Framework (DRF) which serves as the backend and foundation for a front-end platform where users can log milestones, share posts, and interact with others.
 This project is ideal for families, professionals, and communities looking to document and share achievements, experiences, key moments and milestones of a child's life.

 ---

+## User Stories

+#### User Story 1:
+**As an admin**, I can access an admin dashboard from which I can manage all user-generated content and user-related data, so that I can maintain the platform's quality and ensure proper moderation.
+- Admin dashboard is accessible only to users with admin privileges.
+- Admin dashboard includes navigation links to manage:
+  - Profiles
+  - Users
+  - Posts
+  - Milestones
+  - Comments
+  - Likes
+  - Followers
+  - Follow Requests
+- Admin can view, create, edit, and delete:
+  - User profiles
+  - Posts
+  - Milestones
+  - Comments
+  - Likes
+- Admin can view a list of all users with key information (e.g., username, email, role, account status).
+- Admin can view all activity related to a specific user (posts, milestones, comments, likes, followers).

+---